 Depth will keep the competitive juices flowing at practices on the local hardwood as the season unfolds.

-Coaches at Lansdowne and Catonsville hope that competition can mean more victories while the Western Tech coach feels strength in numbers will offset the star power lost from last year's regional finalist.
+Second-year Catonsville High coach Matt Fannin hopes that competition can add up to more victories while Western Tech coach Mike Slepesky feels strength in numbers will offset the star power lost from last year's regional finalists.

 Read on to see who will be battling for playing time when the season gets underway.